 10 Things You Should Know About Stamp Duty On Property Purchase

-The paperwork involved in a real estate transaction, including stamp duty on property purchase that you have to pay, entails a fair amount of money getting spent.
+The paperwork involved in a real estate transaction entails a fair amount of money getting spent.
 After all, it is these papers that stand as proof of your property ownership.
 Among the major costs are the one-time registration fee and stamp duty that you have to pay under Section 3 of the Indian Stamp Duty Act, 1899, after a sale deed is processed.

 Payment frequency and penalty: Stamp duty is a one-time charge paid under Section 3 of the Indian Stamp Duty Act, 1899.
 If you fail to pay this charge, you have to pay the outstanding amount along with a penalty of two per cent of the outstanding amount per month.
 The penalty could go to as high as 200 per cent of the original liability.

 Lower rates for women: To encourage property ownership among women, many states charge lower stamp duty if the property is registered in a woman's name.
-In the national capital Delhi, for instance, woman home buyers have to pay four per cent of the sale deed value as stamp duty, even as the normal stamp duty rate here stands at six per cent.
+In the national capital Delhi, for instance, women home buyers have to pay four per cent of the sale deed value as stamp duty, even as the normal stamp duty rate here stands at six per cent.
+In Haryana, stamp duty of seven per cent is levied if a property is registered in the name of a man in urban areas.
+In case the ownership is being transferred to a woman, the applicable stamp duty charge is five percent of the stated property value.

 Documentary evidence: In case of a dispute, the document showing you have paid the stamp duty acts as a legal proof of your ownership over the property.
 It should be noted that property registration papers are not counted as legal proof; they only prove that you paid a fee.
 This has also been a reason why many home buyers put the property registration work on the back burner.
 However, if you want to sell your property in future, it will be difficult for you to do so if the registration has not been done.